 Additionally, a "Limited Slot" requirement is instituted for new providers not meeting performance requirements.
 Under this restriction, a limited number of job seekers are allowed to attend the provider's training; however, once the number has been reached, no other job seekers may attend training until a review of performance is conducted.
 Depending on the results of the review, the limited slots requirement may be lifted, or it may continue until performance requirements are met.

-If the provider's status has changed, i.e., moved location, termination of business, etc., ARC immediately notifies the other local workforce boards and the WFD.
+If the provider's status has changed, i.e., moved location, termination of business, etc., ARC immediately notifies the other local workforce boards and the TCSG, OWD.

 Procedures for review and approval of additional programs and price changes for approved training providers are provided in the Training Provider Agreement.
 Submittal of program changes/additional programs/price increases are reviewed by the Regional ITA Committee.
-If approved, they are then transmitted to the WFD.
+If approved, they are then transmitted to the TCSG, OWD.

 The Board also conducts its own local monitoring that is independent of ARC performance activities.
 It includes a review of ITA-enrolled customers.
 Performance outcomes as compared against local requirements are also tracked.